VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Khalid International Airport/02-delivery.md

 All Standard Instrument Departures used in Riyadh are  **RNAV standard instrument departures (SIDs)**.
 The selection of the appropriate SID for departing aircraft is based on the exit point specified in the flight plan and the active departure runway at the airport.

+!!! caution "Do note"
+    At Riyadh, all eastbound departures shall utilize Runway 33R, while westbound departures shall utilize Runway 33L.

 !!! info "Initial Climb"
     In Riyadh, regardless of the specific SID chosen, all departures should be assigned an initial climb of **8000 feet**.

 #### 2.2.2.2 Radar Departures